The profinite completion of the fundamental group of infinite graphs of groups: Introduction

 \begin{theorem} Let $(\GA,\G)$ be a reduced graph of groups and $G=\pi_1(\GA,\G)$ be its fundamental group.
 Assume that $G$ is residually $\CA$.
-Then, \begin{enumerate}[(a)] \item There exists a profinite graph of pro-$\CA$ groups $(\overline{\GA},\overline{\G})$ such that $\G$ is densely embedded in $\overline{\G}$; \item for each $m\in\Gamma$ the vertex group is $\overline\GA(m)$; \item The fundamental pro-$\CA$ group $\Pi=\Pi_1^{\CA}(\overline{\GA},\overline{\G})$ of $(\overline{\GA},\overline{\G})$ is the pro-$\CA$ completion of $G$, so that all the vertex groups of $(\overline{\GA},\overline{\G})$ embed in $\Pi_1^{\CA}(\overline{\GA},\overline{\G})$ ( i.e. $(\overline{\GA},\overline{\G})$ is injective in the terminology of \cite{Ribes}). \item If in addition we assume that $\GA(m)$ is closed in the pro-$\CA$ topology of $G$, for every $m \in \G$, the standard tree $S^{abs}=S(\GA,\G)$ of the graph of groups $(\GA,\G)$ embeds densely in the standard pro-$\CA$-tree $S=S^{\CA}(\overline{\GA},\overline{\G})$ of the profinite graph of profinite groups $(\overline{\GA},\overline{\G})$ in such a way that the action of $\Pi_1^{\CA}(\widehat{\GA},\overline{\G})$ on $S(\widehat{\GA},\overline{\G})$ extends the natural action of $\pi_1(\GA,\G)$ on $S^{abs}(\GA,\G)$. \end{enumerate} \end{theorem}
+Then, \begin{enumerate}[(a)] \item There exists a profinite graph of pro-$\CA$ groups $(\overline{\GA},\overline{\G})$ such that $\G$ is densely embedded in $\overline{\G}$; \item for each $m\in\Gamma$ the vertex group is $\overline\GA(m)$; \item The fundamental pro-$\CA$ group $\Pi=\Pi_1^{\CA}(\overline{\GA},\overline{\G})$ of $(\overline{\GA},\overline{\G})$ is the pro-$\CA$ completion of $G$, so that all the vertex groups of $(\overline{\GA},\overline{\G})$ embed in $\Pi_1^{\CA}(\overline{\GA},\overline{\G})$ ( i.e. $(\overline{\GA},\overline{\G})$ is injective in the terminology of \cite{Ribes}). \item If in addition we assume that $\GA(m)$ is closed in the pro-$\CA$ topology of $G$, for every $m \in \G$, the standard tree $S^{abs}=S(\GA,\G)$ of the graph of groups $(\GA,\G)$ embeds densely in the standard pro-$\CA$-tree $S=S^{\CA}(\overline{\GA},\overline{\G})$ of the profinite graph of profinite groups $(\overline{\GA},\overline{\G})$ in such a way that the action of $\Pi_1^{\CA}(\overline{\GA},\overline{\G})$ on $S^{\CA}(\overline{\GA},\overline{\G})$ extends the natural action of $\pi_1(\GA,\G)$ on $S^{abs}(\GA,\G)$. \end{enumerate} \end{theorem}

-Note that to prove this theorem we transport to profinite context the definition of the fundamental group of a graph of groups in the language of paths (that was never was done before).
-This gives a possibility to work with morphisms of profinite graphs of groups and to use their projective limits.
+In order to prove this theorem we give a new description of the profinite fundamental group of a profinite graph of profinite groups; namely we transport to the profinite context the definition of the fundamental group of a graph of groups in the language of paths.
+It gives the possibility to work with morphisms of profinite graphs of groups and to use their projective limits.

 We apply the above results to establish subgroup conjugacy separability of virtually free groups answering Open Question 15.11.11 of \cite{Ribes}.
-A group $G$ is said to be subgroup conjugacy separable if whenever $H_1$ and $H_2$ are finitely generated subgroups of $G$ then $H_1$ and $H_2$ are conjugate in $R$ if and only if their images in every finite quotient are conjugate.
+A group $G$ is said to be subgroup conjugacy separable if whenever $H_1$ and $H_2$ are finitely generated subgroups of $G$ then $H_1$ and $H_2$ are conjugate in $G$ if and only if their images in every finite quotient are conjugate.

-\begin{theorem} Let $R$ be a virtually free group.
-Then $R$ is subgroup conjugacy separable. \end{theorem}
+\begin{theorem} Let $G$ be a virtually free group.
+Then $G$ is subgroup conjugacy separable. \end{theorem}